Main navigation

 Senator J. “Chap” Petersen: Chap Petersen & Associates

-The Honorable John Chapman “Chap” Petersen represents central and western Fairfax in the Virginia State Senate.
+The Honorable John Chapman “Chap” Petersen was a former representative of the Virginia State Senate, representing central and western Fairfax.

 Chap has been an attorney in private practice since 1994, successfully representing thousands of local people and businesses.
 In 2011, his peers selected him as one of thirty “Leaders of the Law” in Virginia.
 His law firm, Chap Petersen & Associates, PLC, is located in downtown Fairfax, near the historic Fairfax County courthouse.